yuchdev/Articles/articles/personal/sol-invictus-02.md

 The political scientist Egor, who once loved me and beerness (I'm sure he still loves it), loved to mock my spiritual, as he put it, wanderings.
 Especially when it was already becoming gradually clear to us that soon he would be left alone with the beerness of him.

-Look at you.
+"Look at you.
 You do yoga on the mat every day, as if you are praying.
 You were traveling in India to some muddy ashrams.
 You regularly pretend to meditate, and then you can't even creak a floorboard next to you.
 You read various esoteric bullshit, on which smart people earn money.
-Do you even understand what this is all about?
+Do you even understand what this is all about?"

 "What?"
 I asked.

 "Beads!"
 He held up a finger.
 "It's just your beads.
-A virtual bundle of spiritual treasures that you will present to your faithful instead of a dowry in exchange for"...
+A virtual bundle of spiritual treasures that you will present to your loving dear instead of a dowry in exchange for..."

 Here he got confused, because his sarcasm abruptly ran out of fuel.